-Each examination consists of two excerpts (200-300 words in length); both may be translated with the aid of a dictionary.
+Each examination (the same for PhD and DMA students) consists of two excerpts (200-300 words in length); both may be translated with the aid of one or more print dictionaries.
 Two hours are permitted for the examination.
 The minimum required level of reading ability is usually attained by the equivalent of two years of college-level study of the language plus further reading in musical and musicological writings in the language.
-See "Fellowship Courses" under Funding in regard to funding for optional language courses.
+See "Fellowship Courses" under Funding in regard to funding for optional language courses (although please be aware that CWRU does not offer reading-only language courses).

 Students will be provided a computer for the examination.
-They should supply their own dictionary if needed.
+They should supply their own print dictionaries if needed.
+(The internet will not be accessible during the exam.)